MiThCeKi/TensorFlow/README.md

 # What's new in TensorFlow 2.x
+THIS IS A PRACTICE EDIT USING GIT ON THE COMMAND LINE.
+THIS IS A SECOND EDIT USING GIT ON THE COMMAND LINE.

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: